Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

 The main goal of this section is to prove the formal GAGA Theorem for almost coherent sheaves.
 It roughly says that any adically quasi-coherent, almost coherent sheaf on a completion of a proper, finitely presented scheme admits an essentially unique algebraization, and the same holds for morphisms of those sheaves.

 We start by recalling the statement of the classical formal GAGA Theorem.
-We start with a proper $A$-scheme for some complete adic noetherian ring $A$ with the ideal of definition $\m$.
-Then we consider the $\m$-adic completion $\X$ as a formal scheme over $\Spf A$.
-It comes with the natural morphism $c\colon \X \to X$ of locally ringed spaces that induces a functor
+We fix an $I$-adically complete noetherian ring $A$ and a proper $A$-scheme $X$.
+Then we consider the $I$-adic completion $\X$ as a formal scheme over $\Spf A$.
+It comes equipped with the natural morphism $c\colon \X \to X$ of locally ringed spaces that induces a functor

 The GAGA Theorem says that it is an equivalence of categories.
-Let us say few words about the ``classical'' proof of this theorem.
-There are essentially three independent steps in the proof: the first one is to show that the morphism $c$ is flat; the second one is to show that the functor $c^*$ induces an isomorphism
+Let us say a few words about the classical proof of this theorem.
+It consists of three essentially independent steps: the first is to show that the morphism $c$ is flat; the second is to show that the functor $c^*$ induces an isomorphism

-for any any $\rm{F} \in \mathbf{Coh}_X$ and any integer $i$.
-And the last one is to prove that any coherent sheaf $\G\in \mathbf{Coh}_{\bf{P}^N}$ admits a surjection of the form $\bigoplus_i \O(n_i)^{m_i} \to \G$.
-Though the first two steps generalizes to our Setup, there is no chance to have any analogue of the last statement.
-The reason is easy: existence of such a surjection would automatically imply that the sheaf $\G$ is of finite type, however almost coherent sheaves are usually not of finite type.
+for any $\rm{F} \in \mathbf{Coh}_X$ and any integer $i$.
+The last is to prove that any coherent sheaf $\G\in \mathbf{Coh}_{\bf{P}^N}$ admits a surjection of the form $\bigoplus_i \O(n_i)^{m_i} \to \G$.
+Though the first two steps generalize to our Setup, there is no chance of having an analogue of the last statement.
+The reason is easy: existence of such a surjection would automatically imply that the sheaf $\G$ is of finite type, however, almost coherent sheaves are usually not of finite type.

 This issue suggests that we should take another approach to GAGA Theorems recently developed by J.\,Hall in his paper \cite{JH}.
-The main advantage of this approach is that it firstly {\it constructs} a candidate for the algebraization, and only then he proves that this candidate indeed provides an algebraization.
+The main advantage of this approach is that it first {\it constructs} a candidate for algebraization, and only then proves that this candidate indeed provides an algebraization.
 We adapt this strategy to our almost context.

-We start with the discussion of the GAGA functor.
-In what follows, we assume that $R$ is a ring from the Setup~\ref{set-up3}.
-We pick a finitely presented $R$-scheme $X$, and we consider its $I$-adic completion $\X$ that is a topologically finitely presented formal $R$-scheme.
+We start with the discussion of the GAGA functor in the almost world.
+In what follows, we assume that $R$ is a ring from Setup~\ref{set-up3}.
+We fix a finitely presented $R$-scheme $X$, and we consider its $I$-adic completion $\X$ that is a topologically finitely presented formal $R$-scheme.
 The formal scheme $\X$ comes equipped with the canonical morphism of locally ringed spaces